As a French Bulldog owner, it didn’t take me long to conclude that some Frenchies have extremely sensitive stomachs.

-That said, it’s important to remember that a puppies digestion system is much more complicated than that of a full grown dog.
+That said, it’s important to remember that a puppy’s digestion system is much more complicated than that of a full-grown dog.

-As such, you don’t want to introduce large amounts of any food to them right away.
+As such, you don’t want to introduce large amounts of food to them right away.

 Think of your puppy as you would a baby, and introduce new foods like eggs gradually.